Jude-Kum/Jude_Portfolio/README.md

 ## Objective: Predict patients with heart disease.

 .
-Used exploratory tools to identify factors that discrimiate betwwen heart disease patients and those without heart disease...
+Used exploratory tools to identify factors that discriminate betwwen heart disease patients and those without heart disease.

 .
 Using logistic regression and random forest algorithms to predict patients with heart disease condition.